Use these typical household items for your DIY containers seed starting indoors that also biodegradable, compostable as well as recyclable.

 Use the growing medium specifically for seed starting as it is light, airy, and well-drained soil.

 Mist the planted seeds.
-Don’t overwater it as it can cause damping off.
+Don’t overwater it as it can cause damping off in seedlings.

 Put the seeding tray in the warm and sunny area around the house.
 Some seeds also require a dark and cold place, depending on what plant you grow.
 It usually says on the seed package.